 The bottom line is: As a rule, we tend to plan something terrible, something unpleasant, something we want to avoid, something that requires effort.
 The fact that this custom hasn't died out is probably due to the fact that it's simply too tempting to plan a fresh start for ourselves with the start of a new year.

-Such “good intentions” can only be observed with tricks
+Such “good intentions” can only be kept with tricks

-Even the resolutions of this not so sympathetic way could be adhered to - but only if they showed a minimum of care in the treatment of their own self when the list was set up and the resolutions were designed in such a way that at least the beginning appeared as temptation and that there was a goodening (and every pause in between) without any conscience.
+Even resolutions of this less appealing nature could be kept – but only if you exercised a minimum of care in treating your own self when making them, and if the resolutions were designed in such a way that at least the beginning appeared almost tempting and perseverance (and any breaks in between) was permitted without pangs of conscience.

-You could get a few useful information about healthy food and look for the dishes that every gourmet would lick your fingers, perhaps a series of Spanish tapas, with whose preparation you learn the first Spanish vocabulary (and half a year later many more motivates because you absolutely want to translate a very specific Spanish recipe).
+You could gather some useful information about healthy food and pick out the dishes that any gourmet would lick their fingers for, perhaps a range of Spanish tapas, while preparing which you will learn your first Spanish vocabulary “de paso” (and half a year later, fully motivated, many more because you absolutely want to translate a very specific Spanish recipe).

 You could make excellent resolutions, good resolutions with which you reward yourself a little each time.
 The broad field of art ideal for this kind of good resolution: